SecretFoundation/docs/docs/dev/learn-by-doing-tutorial1.md

 }
 ```

-## Wiring it all together in our secret contract functions
+## Wiring it all together in our Secret Contract functions

 Now we are ready to fill in our three contract functions in `contract.rs`: `init`, `handle`, and `query`.